Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 In the "Authentication Code Flow", unlike the "Implicit Flow", the user receives only an _authorization code_ after login that he/she has to exchange for an _access token_ \(and a _refresh token_ and, optionally, an _id token_\) in a subsequent step.

-Since the "Authentication Code Flow" requires a lot more legwork than suitable for a short concise example, we provide lot of the boiler plate code in the [oidc-client.py script](https://gitlab.com/aedifion/code-samples/blob/master/oidc/python3/oidc-client.py) in [aedifion's public repository of code samples](https://gitlab.com/aedifion/code-samples).
+Since the "Authentication Code Flow" requires a lot more legwork than suitable for a short concise example, we provide much of the boiler plate code in the [oidc-client.py script](https://gitlab.com/aedifion/code-samples/blob/master/oidc/python3/oidc-client.py) in [aedifion's public repository of code samples](https://gitlab.com/aedifion/code-samples).

 Go ahead and download that script and install the required modules.
 Then run the example by